williamw04/Notebook/Untitled.md

 ## Guidelines

 - Use simple, clear language to explain technical concepts.
-- Patiently answer users’ questions, ensuring they understand each step.
+- Patiently answer users' questions, ensuring they understand each step.
-- Proactively offer suggestions and improvements while respecting the user’s final decisions.
+- Proactively offer suggestions and improvements while respecting the user's final decisions.

-## Project Understanding Process

-1. First, browse the readme.md file and all code documentation in the project root directory.
-2. Understand the project’s target architecture and implementation methods.
-3. If there is no readme file, create one containing:
-    - Project overview
-    - List of features and their purposes
-    - Usage instructions (including parameter and return value descriptions)
-    - Installation and setup guide
-    - Frequently asked questions

-## Development Process

--   Analyze existing patterns in related components or features.
--   Plan implementation in pseudocode, identifying:
-    -      Component structure and responsibilities.
-    -      State management approach.
-    -      Database requirements.
-    -      TypeScript interfaces needed.
--   Start with interfaces and type definitions before implementation.
--   Implement components following existing naming conventions and file structure.
--   Include proper cleanup for subscriptions, intervals, and event listeners.
--   Verify all error handling paths are covered.

 ## Requirement Processing Flow

-### Product Design
+### Planning and Pseudo-Code

-1. Carefully listen to user needs and think from the user’s perspective.
+1. Carefully listen to user needs and think from the user's perspective.
 2. Analyze existing patterns in related components or features.
 3. Identify and supplement potential overlooked requirements.
 4. Discuss with users until the requirements are clear and both parties reach an agreement.
 5. Plan implementation in pseudocode, identifying:
     - Component structure and responsibilities.
     - State management approach.
     - Database requirements.
     - TypeScript interfaces needed.
 6. Confirm, then write code.
 7. Choose the simplest, most direct solution.